 The Cold Truth About Forex Strategies

-If you’re like most people in the foreign exchange market, you’ve invested countless hours, researching and crawling all depths of the internet.
+If you’re like most people in the foreign exchange market, you’ve invested countless hours, researching and crawling all depths of the internet, you are probably always trying to buy stocks online.
 And for what?
 Are you currently a successful trader?

 If so, then this post isn’t necessarily for you.
 Although, how do you know if you are a successful trader?

 Ask yourself the following questions: